These easy vegan blueberry scones are crispy, buttery scones with a moist, soft crumb filled with juicy blueberries and flaky edges.

 - Soy milk – I highly recommend soy milk rather than almond milk for soft scones.
-Almond milk, oat milk, or coconut milk are great options but the dough would be slightly dryer with these non-dairy milk.
+Almond milk, oat milk, or coconut milk are great options, but the dough would be slightly dryer with these non-dairy milk options.

 - Ground cinnamon – optional but delicious.

-- Frozen blueberries – you can also use fresh blueberries by I found them more difficult to knead into the batter, they burst easily as the dough is rough.
+- Frozen blueberries – you can also use fresh blueberries but I found them more difficult to knead into the batter.
+They burst easily as the dough is rough.

 You don’t have to decorate scones, but who doesn’t like pretty scones?
 Below I listed some plant-based scones toppings ideas for you to try:

-- Vegan lemon glazing – mainly made of powdered sugar and lemon juice, see recipe card for the recipe.
+- Vegan lemon glazing – mainly made of powdered sugar and lemon juice.
+See the recipe card for the recipe.